xintrea/mytetra_dev/README_ENG.md

 * Tab prohibited padding spaces are made;
 * Margin - 2 spaces;
 * Comments must have the same indentation that of the code;
-* The name of the file with the implementation of the class is based on the principle EtoMoyKlass.cpp;
+* The name of the file with the implementation of the class is based on the principle ItIsMyClass.cpp;
-* The name of the file with the title of class is based on the principle EtoMoyKlass.h;
+* The name of the file with the title of class is based on the principle ItIsMyClass.h;
-* The name of the class is based on the principle EtoMoyKlass;
+* The name of the class is based on the principle ItIsMyClass;
-* The name of the method is based on the principle etoMetodKlassa;
+* The name of the method is based on the principle itIsMyMethod;
-* The name of the variables is based on the principle etoPeremennaya;
+* The name of the variables is based on the principle itIsVariable;
 * The opening "{" and closing bracket "}" should be on separate lines.
 It is unacceptable to place an opening bracket in the line for (), if (), etc .;
 * Each newly created method should contain a comment that describes what the method does.
 So it is desirable to describe the purpose of the method parameters;
 * The header class, after the section is necessary in #include class assignment to write comments.